sDenizOzturk/pixstore/docusaurus/docs/usage/default-endpoint.md

 - Each request includes a [`statelessProof`](/docs/usage/integration#stateless-proof-mechanism) automatically.
 The backend validates this proof before serving any image data.
 - CORS must be set correctly if your frontend and backend are on different domains.
 - The default fetcher does not handle user authentication or access control.
 For protected images, use a custom endpoint and fetcher.

----

-For more details, see the [API Reference](/docs/api-reference/backend/init-pixstore-backend) and advanced configuration guides.